-To improve the quality of remote healthcare, a regional hospital decides to deploy an online accessible webserver that not only provides medical treatment guidelines to remote patients, but also enables the remote monitoring of patients using medical devices that connect via a virtual private network (VPN) server to the hospital's IT systems.
+To improve the quality of remote healthcare, a regional hospital decides to deploy an online accessible webserver that not only provides medical treatment guidelines to remote patients, but also enables the remote monitoring of patients using medical devices that connect via a VPN server to the hospital's IT systems.

 An attacker with intention to extort money from the hospital, purchases a botnet capability in a dark web marketplace and uses it to initiate a distributed denial-of-service (DDoS) attack against the hospital's online portal and VPN server.
-The attack lasts for several days and, as a result, both mHealth and remote patient monitoring services are render non-operational during this period.
+The DDoS attack is initiated against the hospital's network infrastructure via a router, involving the ping of death and mac-flooding techniques.
+Under these circumstances, the hospital's network communications become slow, thus affecting the operation and availability of medical applications and leading to the total collapse of the hospital's IT infrastructure.
+The DDoS attack lasts for several days and, as a result, both mHealth and remote patient monitoring services are rendered non-operational during the period.